Can your trustee be trusted to make the right decisions?

 Trustees are supposed to act as reasonably prudent investors.
 Accordingly, they should be investing trust assets wisely and not just in the products they sell.
 Careful consideration should be given in choosing a trustee.

-At Idaho Estate Planning we educate our clients on the proper procedures for naming beneficiaries.
-Our Life Plan™ Members also participate in a yearly review of the assets contained in their estate plan and any changes made through the previous year.
-If you have been considering putting your estate plan together, we have the experience and expertise to help you maintain your options and protect yourself as well as your loved ones now and into the future.
-The best time to plan is always now!
+At Idaho Estate Planning, we can help you find the resources you need to put your estate plan together.
+We have the experience and expertise to help you maintain your options and protect yourself as well as your loved ones now and into the future.
 Remember, good planning is no accident.